UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ![](images/github-CI-checks-complete.png)

-We have an automated release system (through a GitHub action) that automatically creates release notes.
+We have an automated release system (through a GitHub action) that automatically creates release notes when changes are merged into the master branch.

 Although the GitHub web interface abbreviates long commit messages, the full commit message is included for each commit in a PR.